cybertec-postgresql/pg_rewrite/README.md

 # Constraints

-The target table should obviously have the same constraints as the source table.
+The target table should obviously end up with same constraints as the source table.
 It's recommended to handle constraints creation this way:

 1. Add PRIMARY KEY, UNIQUE and EXCLUDE constraints of the source table to the